Offshore Decommissioning Services Market Size and Share

 Offshore Decommissioning Services Market Analysis by Mordor Intelligence

-The Offshore Decommissioning Services Market size is estimated at USD 7.53 billion in 2025, and is expected to reach USD 10.78 billion by 2030, at a CAGR of 7.44% during the forecast period (2025-2030).
+The Offshore Decommissioning Services market size is expected to grow from USD 7.53 billion in 2025 to USD 8.08 billion in 2026 and is forecast to reach USD 11.52 billion by 2031 at 7.34% CAGR over 2026-2031.

 The steady retirement of aging platforms in the Gulf of Mexico (GoM) and the North Sea, along with tighter financial assurance regulations and rapid technological upgrades, collectively propel the offshore decommissioning services market.
 Operators are accelerating well-plugging and abandonment (P&A) programs to comply with the Bureau of Ocean Energy Management’s USD 6.9 billion bonding rule, while European producers face similar scrutiny from the North Sea Transition Authority.
 Cost-saving breakthroughs in robotic cutting, efficient heavy-lift vessel scheduling, and scrap steel recovery have eased historical cost barriers; yet, vessel and crew bottlenecks persist as offshore wind rebounds.
 Competitive dynamics are shifting toward scale: the 2025 Saipem–Subsea7 merger created a EUR 43 billion backlog champion capable of bidding for complex, multi-year campaigns.